arieloO/messaging-app-client/README.md

 # Messaging App Client

-Front-end interface made with react for my [messaging-app](https://messaging-app-client-kgvp0buv6-arieloo.vercel.app).
+Front-end interface I made with react for a little [Chat App](https://messaging-app-client-kgvp0buv6-arieloo.vercel.app).

-Bootstrapped with [Create React App](https://github.com/facebook/create-react-app) see instruction below to run it locally.
+Bootstrapped with [Create React App](https://github.com/facebook/create-react-app) (see instructions below).

+All custom CSS : no CSS frameworks used.

-Back-end was made with Node.js and Socket.io check the repo there : [messaging app server](https://github.com/arieloO/messaging-app-server).
+Back-end was built with Node.js and Socket.io check out the repo there : [messaging-app-server](https://github.com/arieloO/messaging-app-server).